Clinton urges U.S. Congress to reconvene, pass Zika bill

 "I am very disappointed that the Congress went on recess before actually agreeing what they would do to put the resources into this fight," Clinton said.
 "If we pass this critical funding we can develop rapid diagnostic testing and even begin the hard work of developing a vaccine."

-The measure stalled after House Republicans attached language that would prevent Zika funding for abortion providers like Planned Parenthood, mainly in Puerto Rico.
-It would also require the administration to move unused money from President Barack Obama's signature healthcare law to help combat Zika.
+The compromise failed after House Republicans attached language that would place restrictions on abortion and defund part of President Barack Obama's signature 2010 healthcare law.

 Obama had initially asked the Republican-led Congress to approve $1.9 billion in emergency funds.